 How to make Milk Kefir

-Milk kefir is a fermented probiotic-rich drink that helps restore and maintain a healthy gut microbiome, essential for optimal health.
+Milk kefir is a fermented probiotic-rich drink that helps restore and maintain a healthy gut microbiome, essential for maintainig optimal health.
 It's an especially powerful probiotic in terms of the variety and number of bacteria it contains, much more potent than other probiotic drinks such as Kombucha or yoghurt.

 It is ideal to make it yourself at home rather than buy it from the supermarket.
 Homemade kefir is vastly superior in terms of its nutrition and probiotic value than the standard supermarket stuff.
 That said, some farms do sell high-quality kefir.